Outdoor Styling Guide For Your Patio Seating

 Vary your Chairs

-Consider PrivacyYour patio will seem cozier when you don’t have any prying neighbors so consider enclosing your seating area with tall hedges, plants, wooden fences, or a translucent screen that offers privacy while still allowing natural sunlight and the slight breeze to pass through.
+Consider PrivacyYour patio will be cozier with an enclosed seating area with tall hedges, plants, wooden fences, or a translucent screen that offers privacy while still allowing natural sunlight and the slight breeze to pass through.

 More than just the seating and furniture itself, design your landscape in such a way that makes it more welcoming.
 A good landscape design coupled with great architectural features and cozy furniture can make your gatherings more intimate and calm, even just when you want to relax by yourself.